Why Do Laptops Break So Easily? 8 Reasons

 One of the most common culprits of laptop damage is charging cable mismanagement.

-So how can a charging cable affect your laptop’s overall function and performance?
+So, how can a charging cable affect its overall function and performance

-As the name suggests, the charging cable is responsible for powering your laptop.
+As the name suggests, the charging cable powers your laptop.

 Therefore, if the cable is damaged, the laptop will not charge as expected, leading to unwanted outcomes such as gradual battery damage.